Which Is the Best Brewing Method for Coffee?

-When you notice that the brewing light went off.
-It means that the water has reached its temperature, you’re good to go.
+When you notice that the brewing light has gone off, the water has reached its temperature, and you’re good to go.

-Press on the brew button and watch the rich, thick brew dripping, creating your espresso shot.
+Press the brew button and watch the rich, thick brew dripping, creating your espresso shot.

-To start frothing, you inset the steam wand almost the steamer’s button.
+You insert the steam wand, almost the steamer’s button, to start frothing.
 Open the steam valve most of the way.
 Keep the steam wand like that for a few seconds.
 Until the bottom of the steamer feels warm to the touch.

-When the frothing is done.
-Insert the wand further into the milk and turn the steam down.
+When the frothing is done, insert the wand into the milk and turn the steam down.
 Let the milk steam, and in a few seconds, there will be a rise in volume.

-When you see a gentle smooth foam forming.
-And it has reached the steamer’s rim.
-Close the steam valve and give the steamer a few swivels to Make the foam even consistency.
+When you see a gentle smooth foam forming, it has reached the steamer’s rim.
+Close the steam valve and give the steamer a few swivels to Make the foam more consistent.
 It’s ready to pour on the espresso.

 How to Ensure the Perfect Espresso?

-Making slight adjustments to the grind, dosage, and tamping pressure can result in the ideal shot.
+Adjusting the grind, dosage, and tamping pressure can produce the ideal shot.

 The crema on the surface of the coffee is an excellent way to find out if your cup of espresso is perfect or not.

-Espresso also forms the base to a variety of other popular coffee drinks such as the cappuccino, latte, Americano, macchiato and more.
+Espresso also forms the base for other popular coffee drinks such as the cappuccino, latte, Americano, macchiato, and more.

 These drinks are made by adding frothed milk to the espresso shot.

-Each drink varies in how the milk is added to the shot and what ratio is used.
+Each drink varies in how the milk is added to the shot and the ratio used.

 Here are some examples: